wepublish/wepublish/docs/README.md

 ## packages/api
+### Environment Variables
+- MAX_AUTO_RENEW_SUBSCRIPTION_BATCH: Maximal amount of subscriptions which are going to be auto-renewed.
+If any other value than number is set, no batch maxima are considered.
+Possible types: `number`, any other type is being ignored.
 ### Subscriptions
 #### Receiving webhooks from payment providers such as Stripe or Payrexx
 The webhook will call `paymentProvider.updatePaymentWithIntentState()` which will create a payment.